Bored008/Paw/README.md

 Developed and designed by Bored.

-If you found this project useful, feel free to star the repository.
+If you found this project useful, feel free to star the repository and support the project.

 ---